SinTan1729/chhoto-url/INSTALLATION.md

 The images come in two flavors.
 The default one is made from scratch, and is as light as possible.
 The tags with `-alpine` suffix are built on top of alpine, so are a little bit larger.
 But they have the basic UNIX tools for debugging, so might be worth using in case you want to play around with the image.
 The `dev` tags are always built on top of alpine.
+All of these images are available both on the Docker Hub (recommended) and GHCR, except the `dev` builds which are only available on GHCR.

 You can use the compose file as a base, modifying it as needed.
 Run it with
 ```